ZSarver/pixel-printer/README.md

 # pixel-printer
 Pixel-printer is a utility for turning pixel art into 3d prints.

+## Installation
+Use `stack install pixel-printer` or `cabal install pixel-printer`

 ## Usage
-`pixelprint filename` will output [OpenSCAD](https://www.openscad.org/index.html) code to standard out to do as you please.
-To get a file, redirect like so `pixelprint filename > filename.scad`.
+`stack run filename` or `cabal run pixel-printer-exe filename` will output [OpenSCAD](https://www.openscad.org/index.html) code to standard out to do as you please.
+To get a file, redirect like so `stack run filename > filename.scad` or `cabal run pixel-printer-exe filename > filename.scad`.
 To get an STL from here, open the OpenSCAD code in OpenSCAD.

 Any filetype supported by [JuicyPixels](https://hackage.haskell.org/package/JuicyPixels) will work.